huextrat/expo-core-spotlight/README.md

 - **iOS**: Full Core Spotlight functionality
 - **Android**: Empty implementations (returns successfully but does nothing)
 - **Web**: Not supported

-## Requirements

-- iOS 9.0+
-- Expo SDK 49+
-- React Native 0.72+

-## Troubleshooting

-### Build errors

-1. Make sure you've added the plugin to your `app.json`
-2. Run `npx expo run:ios` to rebuild with the plugin
-3. Check that your iOS deployment target is 9.0 or higher

 ## License